JabRef/user-documentation/en/SaveActions.md

     title = {{Test with UPPERCASE word}},

 However, this procedure is not recommended.
-It is better to use the "Protect Terms" functionally.
+It is better to use the "Protect Terms" functionality.
 See also https://tex.stackexchange.com/q/10772/9075.